freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

    always be "Submissions in the past 24h".
 To find out whether there were submissions or not, a *Journalist* must decrypt the contents of the email.

-In the simplest case a *Journalist* will provides their email and GPG public key to you, the admin.
-If a team of *Journalist* wants to receive these daily alerts, they should share a GPG key and ask the admin to setup a mail alias (SecureDrop does not provide that service) so they all receive the alerts and are able to decrypt them.
+In the simplest case a *Journalist* will provides their email and PGP public key to you, the admin.
+If a team of *Journalist* wants to receive these daily alerts, they should share a PGP key and ask the admin to setup a mail alias (SecureDrop does not provide that service) so they all receive the alerts and are able to decrypt them.

 It is not possible to specify multiple email addresses for email notifications.
 If there are multiple intended recipients, use an alias or mailing list.
-However, all subscribers must share the GPG private key, as it is not possible to specify multiple keys.
+However, all subscribers must share the PGP private key, as it is not possible to specify multiple keys.

 If you wish to enable this, you will need: